-To submit photos or for additional information contact Robin Baird at Cascadia Research
+To submit photos or for additional information check this link, or contact us at Hawaii@cascadiaresearch.org

 Below is a word cloud that shows the individuals and organizations that have contributed photos of dolphins and whales to our 13 different Hawaiian species photo-ID catalogs, with the size of their names reflecting their relative contributions, through the end of 2019.

 Our sincere thanks go out to everyone who has contributed photos in the past and we hope that individuals who encounter Hawai‘i’s dolphins and whales will continue to contribute, to help us learn more about the unique ocean community surrounding the Hawaiian Islands!

 Cascadia has undertaken a long-term photo-identification study of humpback and blue whales along the west coast of the United States and Central America since 1986.
 As part of this study, we utilize photographs from community scientists to expand our catalogs with new sighting information and photographs.
 Our humpback whale catalog includes over 5,500 unique individuals as of 2018, and our blue whale catalog includes over 2,500 unique individuals as of 2018.